silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 * Look at the properties to be injected and look for the config for `MySQLDatabase`
 * Create a MySQLDatabase class, passing dbusername and dbpassword as the parameters to the constructor.

+## Service inheritance

+By default, services registered with Injector do not inherit from one another; This is because it registers named services, which may not be actual classes, and thus should not behave as though they were.

+Thus if you want an object to have the injected dependencies of a service of another name, you must assign a reference to that service.

+	:::yaml
+	Injector:
+	  JSONServiceDefinition:
+	    properties:
+	      Serialiser: JSONSerialiser
+	  GZIPJSONProvider: %$JSONServiceDefinition

 ## Testing with Injector